ushatechmanish/website/content/en/docs/concepts/overview/working-with-objects/object-management.md

 for more details on object definitions.

 {{< warning >}}
-The imperative `replace` command replaces the existing spec with the newly provided one, dropping all changes to the object missing from the configuration file.
+The imperative `replace` command completely overwrites the existing resource instead of merging changes.
+This means any fields missing in the YAML file will be removed from the resource.
 This approach should not be used with resource types whose specs are updated independently of the configuration file.
-Services of type `LoadBalancer`, for example, have their `externalIPs` field updated independently from the configuration by the cluster.
+Services of type `LoadBalancer`, for example, have their `externalIPs` field updated independently of the configuration by the cluster.
 {{< /warning >}}

 ### Examples